Crofts End

-Eastville

-Eastville is an inner-suburb of the English city of Bristol, situated between Easton and Frome Vale wards in the north-east of the city.
-In the north-west its boundary is the M32 motorway, which roughly follows the River Frome.

-Eastville Stadium (on the west bank of the Frome) used to be the home of Bristol Rovers Football Club, as well as being a site for greyhound racing and speedway, but this site has now been developed by IKEA.

-Eastville Park is a large park with a small lake, just to the east of the M32.

-The lake at Eastville Park was instigated as part of a social scheme by Ernest Bevin (a well-respected westcountryman), who later became Minister of Labour under Churchill in the coalition government of WW2 and later Foreign Secretary in the Attlee Government from 1945 until his death.

-A large railway viaduct known as 'The Thirteen Arches' for obvious reasons, once ran through the area, roughly parallel to the current Muller Road; it was demolished in 1968.
-This was part of the Clifton Extension Railway.

-The Eastville Workhouse, originally the Barton Regis Union Workhouse, was a former French Prison which was bought from the Government circa 1832.
-In 1930, the Stapleton Workhouse, originally the Bristol Union Workhouse, became the Stapleton Institution and by the Second World War the site was mainly used for the care of the mentally ill and the elderly; eventually becoming Blackberry Hill Hospital.

-Crofts End

-Crofts End (also known as Clay Hill) is a suburb of Bristol.
-It is an industrialised area, with many small Victorian houses, built when this area was a coal mining community.
+Crofts End, also known as Clay Hill, is a suburban neighbourhood of Bristol, England, 2+1/2 mile northeast of The Centre in the Eastville electoral ward.
+It is an industrialised area, with many small Victorian terraced houses, built when this area was a coal mining community.

+Crofts End borders Eastville to the northwest, Whitehall to the southwest, St George to the south, and Speedwell to the east.
+To the northeast, it is separated from Fishponds by Ridgeway playing fields and Coombe Brook Nature Reserve.

 Churches

 Crofts End Church was established in 1895 by George Brown, as a Christian work for miner's children in The Freestone Rank, Whitehall Road, it became known as The Miner's Mission.
 It is now part of the local and much wider community but still very much a family church.
 The pastor is Andrew Yelland.

 The church was built on a site bounded by market gardens, a brick works and Deep Pit Colliery.
 When The Beaufort Arms, then known as The Beatem and Wackem and now called The Wackum Inn was the place where most miners spent their hard earned wages!
 Hence the need for a children's work in that community.

 Another local church was Clay Hill Chapel which was demolished when the industrial estates were built.